Bringelly Rural Fire Station

 Foam containing PFAS was used in firefighting activities, such as fuel type fires and training, by some Rural Fire Brigades since 1975 for the protection of people and property.

-RFS identified PFAS-containing firefighting foam might have been stored or used as part of fire training and operations at this location.
+The RFS identified PFAS-containing firefighting foam might have been stored or used as part of fire training and operations at this location.
 As a precaution, the RFS is undertaking investigations to determine if PFAS from firefighting foam might still be present in the environment.

+The presence of PFAS in the environment may not necessarily pose a risk to human health or the environment.
+There is currently no consistent evidence that exposure to PFOS and PFOA causes adverse human health effects (refer to NSW Health Site).
 It is important to assess if there are any potential ways in which people might have contact with these chemicals.
-The primary PFAS exposure pathways are through drinking water containing PFAS, or eating produce that was grown using water containing PFAS.
-Local residents are connected to the town water supply, which is safe to use.
+The primary PFAS exposure pathways are through drinking water containing PFAS or eating produce that was grown using water containing PFAS.
+Local residents are connected to the town water supply.

 What testing is being undertaken?

-What were the results?
+What were the findings?

-What happens Now?
+What happens now?

 More information